*The entirety of this work is protected by copyright (see Copyright information section).

 Facts that cannot be ignored:

-- Audalene and Jeane BOTH have strong and consistent Native American results in both the Native American Fingerprint Plus test (STR/CODIS) and GEDmatch Eurogenes K9b admixture utility.
+- Audalene and Jeane BOTH have strong and consistent Native American results in both the Native American Fingerprint Plus test (STR/CODIS) and the GEDmatch Eurogenes K9b admixture utility and GEDmatch archaic matches.
 (The same can be said for all family members who have tested .
-Those test results can be found at the end of the main blog post after “Conclusion.”)
+Those test results can be found at the end of the main blog post after “Conclusion” in the “Additional Family DNA Test Results” section.)

 - Post analysis, Audalene and Jeane’s mitochondrial DNA is most decidedly NOT predominantly English and Irish.

-- Audalene and Jeane’s mitochondrial DNA has no match in the world (in vitro test results — NOT in silico test results), further proving, why it is so very important to analyze missing and extra mutations in order to determine the true origins of a haplotype.
+- Audalene and Jeane’s mitochondrial DNA has no match in the world (in vitro test results — NOT in silico test results), further proving, why it is so very important to analyze and break mitochondrial DNA down to include the missing and extra mutations in the analysis in order to determine the true migrational pattern and origins of a haplotype.

 - Two pieces of Audalene and Jeane’s mitochondrial DNA is more typically found in Haplogroup A — which is an “accepted” Native American haplogroup; and one piece of their mitochondrial DNA is very deep-rooted and is more typically found in Haplogroups A and X — which are “accepted” Native American haplogroups.